shavitkimchi/huffman/docs/details.md

-# Details for P6 Huffman Coding
+# Details for P6 Huffman Coding in Fall 2024

 ## Starter Code and Using Git
 **_You should have installed all software (Java, Git, VS Code) before completing this project._** You can find the [directions for installation here](https://coursework.cs.duke.edu/201fall23/resources-201/-/blob/main/installingSoftware.md) (including workarounds for submitting without Git if needed).